Blackberry yoghurt chia parfait in a jar

 Dani

-A naturally sweet, no-bake parfait layered with creamy chia yogurt, juicy blackberries, and a fibre-rich almond base.
-Full of summer colour, gut-loving goodness, and a little wild magic in every spoon.
+A naturally sweet, no-bake parfait layered with creamy chia yogurt, juicy blackberries, and a fiber-rich almond base.
+Full of summer color, gut-loving goodness, and a little wild magic in every spoon.

 No ratings yet